Donald Harding: Trials

 On May 26, 1982, Harding's sentencing hearing took place.
 The trial court permitted Harding to present mitigating circumstances to argue against the imposition of the death penalty in his case and also offered him additional time to form his case, but Harding declined both the offer to present mitigating circumstances and the offer for extra time.
-The prosecution found four aggravating circumstances, including his prior conviction for the life-threatening assault that he had committed while in custody; the fact that he committed the murders for pecuniary gain; and the fact that the murders were committed in "an especially cruel, heinous, or depraved manner."
-Harding was formally sentenced to death for the two murders; he also received two consecutive 21-year sentences for the robberies and two more consecutive 5-year sentences for the theft of Concannon's car.
-Later, Harding received a third death sentence for the murder of Allen Gage, although this third sentence was imposed separately from the murders for Concannon and Wise; Harding was ultimately executed after exhausting his appeals for the double murder.
+The prosecution found four aggravating circumstances, including his prior conviction for the life-threatening assault he had committed while in custody; the fact that he committed the murders for pecuniary gain; and the fact that the murders were committed in "an especially cruel, heinous, or depraved manner."
+Harding was formally sentenced to death for the two murders, and he also received two consecutive 21-year sentences for the robberies and two more consecutive five-year sentences for the theft of Concannon's car.
+Later, Harding received a third death sentence for the murder of Allen Gage, although this third sentence was imposed separately from the murders for Concannon and Wise.
+Harding was specifically executed after exhausting his appeals for the double murder.